 Finally, time for a quick mention of TaxMan — the work of an opinionated Victoria man who calls himself "the poor man's accountant."

-His offering is a "moron-simple" 28,000-line tax software program that uses CRA-approved forms.
+Since 1995, he’s offered a "moron-simple" program that uses CRA-approved forms.
 You can't Netfile this baby — you'll have to print it up and mail it in — but it is free, regardless of the number of returns or income.

 TaxMan does, however, accept donations, for those who feel so inclined.